 The visible cost of a vacant billing position is the salary you are not paying.
 The invisible cost is everything that does not get done while you are searching, interviewing, onboarding, and training a replacement.

 Denied claims go unworked.
 Aging AR sits past the 90-day mark where recovery rates drop significantly.
-Prior authorizations get missed or delayed, pushing procedures back and frustrating patients.
+Prior authorizations get missed or delayed.
 Coding errors that a more experienced specialist would catch get submitted, denied, and added to the rework pile.

 The Revenue Leakage That Never Shows Up on a Report